-- 1. Create and name the project. - 2.
-Add rover data to the project.
+- 1. Create and name the project - 2.
+Add the rover data to the project.

-The rover data can be in Waypoint's GPB format, or in the receiver's raw format, in which case the Wizard converts it to GPB for you.
+The rover data can be in Waypoint's GPB format or in the receiver's raw format.
+If the data is in the receiver's raw format, the Wizard converts it to GPB for you.